haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 How and where to find spatial data is discussed in detail here:

 ### Coordinate Reference Systems (CRS) and map projections
-The basic idea of a CRS is to project the shape of the earth, or the specific area of the CRS, o .
-CRS are frameworks that define how geographic clocations are represented and referenced in a coordinate system.
-There are different CRS, often depending on the region where the data is located.
-When we are working with different kind of data, we often have have layers that are in different CRS. **It is important to check that the layers and the project are in the same CRS!**
+The basic idea of a CRS is to project the shape of the earth, or the specific area of the CRS, onto a flat plane like a map.
+In other words, CRS are frameworks that define how geographic clocations are represented and referenced in a coordinate system.
+There are different CRS which use different Earth shape models as a reference and projection methods, the specific CRS used is often depending on the region where the data is located.
+When we are working with different kind of data, it is common that we have layers that are in different CRS. **Thus, it is important to check that the layers and the project are in the same CRS!**

 Some common CRS include:
 - Finland: ETRS-TM35FIN (EPSG:3067) (Shown in the picture below)